SenuraJayasinghe/SurgeAssignment/README.md

 ## Description

 A simple application in which users can add, update and delete notes.
 System admin can register new users and view details of existing users.
+First time users will be sent an email request to change the temporary password set by the admin.

 The backend of the application was built with RESTful web services using NodeJS and ExpressJS.
 MongoDB was used as the database.
 The frontend was built using ReactJS with REDUX toolkit for state management.
 JWT was used to implement role-based authetication and